Get Answers to All of Your Tummy Tuck Questions Below

 A tummy tuck is not a weight loss procedure.
 It is simply designed to remove excess skin and some underlying fat from your abdomen.
 If you are interested in weight loss, please check out the Orbera Gastric Balloon procedure.

 The ideal candidates for a tummy tuck are men or women in relatively good physical shape who are unhappy with an excess of skin or fat in the abdominal area.
 This could be due to substantial weight loss, pregnancy, or aging, leaving extra skin that no amount of exercise or dieting can remove.
 You’re not an ideal candidate if you’re simply looking for a way to lose weight.
 Neither liposuction nor tummy tuck procedures are weight loss treatments.

 A tummy tuck does involve a scar, low within your pelvic area.
 A horizontal incision is made right below your bikini line, ensuring that it remains well hidden even when wearing a swimsuit.
 You can view some examples in our Before and After Gallery.

 Yes.
 In fact, they are natural complements of each other, and combining them into one procedure when done right may reduce trauma and discomfort.
 Such a procedure is also called a lipoabdominoplasty.
 However, they can also be performed separately.
-Call us to schedule a consultation to determine whether a tummy tuck or NuBody Liposuction or a combination of the two is best to achieve your body contouring goals.
+Call us to schedule a consultation to determine whether a tummy tuck or liposuction or a combination of the two is best to achieve your body contouring goals.

 Yes!
 In fact, many women who have undergone pregnancy and childbirth and lost the elasticity of their skin and the shape of their bust combine both procedures in what we call a Mommy Makeover.
 Our surgeon will be happy to help you determine whether a Mommy Makeover is the ideal procedure for you.